vektorprime/flyff_combat_bot/README.md

 **In-game requirements**

-The Chrome window should be at the top left of your screen.
+As noted previously, the Chrome window should be at the top left of your screen.
 Or optionally, you can have chrome taking up the full window (maximize).
-The character preview screen that
+The skill bar should be at the bottom of the screen.
 #1 in the screenshot -  The character screen, which shows your character's image, Lvl, HP, etc, should be on the top left.
 #2 in the screenshot - The map should be at the top right.
 Use the following in game options